mjgasior/cracker-app/README.md

 2. After you have generated the SSL certificate, you should have two files with `.pem` extensions.
 Copy them to `./certificates` directory for local development and `./cracker-client/nginx` for production builds.

 This method is only for local development.
-To have a proper cerificate for production you would need to refer to [this repository](https://github.com/mjgasior/nginx-certbot).
-Remember that invalid self signed certificates might be blocked by some browsers and page might not be reachable at all - there will be an information that the page is unsafe to connect with tho.
+To have a proper certificate for production you would need to refer to the section below.

-#### Renew certificate:

-1. Go to Lightsail instance and run `docker pull certbot/certbot`.
-2. Copy the certificate to the instance `scp -r ./certificates ubuntu@lightsail.instance.ip.number:./`
-3. Enter `certbot` with `docker run --entrypoint="/bin/sh" -it --name certbot certbot/certbot:latest`.
-   `docker run --entrypoint="/bin/sh" -it --name certbot -v /home/ubuntu/certificates:/etc/letsencrypt/live/cracker.red certbot/certbot:latest`

-Try again:

-1. Add `/home/ubuntu/certbot/conf` and `/home/ubuntu/certbot/www` directories on Lightsail instance.
-2. In `/deploy/docker-compose.yml` we need to add these to `cracker-client` in `volumes` section:
-   - `/home/ubuntu/certbot/conf:/etc/letsencrypt`
-   - `/home/ubuntu/certbot/www:/var/www/certbot`

-Copy the new docker compose:

-First certification:
+#### First certification:

 - `scp -r ./deploy/docker-compose.yml ubuntu@your.lightsail.instance.ip:/srv/docker/docker-compose.yml`
 - `sudo cp docker-compose.yml /srv/docker/docker-compose.yml`